FAQ's - Submitting Proposals

 Yes, as a proposal reviewer you may submit a proposal to ANY strand.

 To submit a colloquium proposal you'll need a title, and abstract for the colloquium as a whole, as well as for each of the individual papers.
 If you invite a discussant, you do not need an abstract or title for that discussant's contributions (just the name and institution).
 The colloquium organizer should submit the whole proposal.
-This year, the colloquium organizer initiates the submission by uploading into Confex the strand designation(s), colloquium title, and abstract, and then placeholders for the individual paper presenters, who are then sent a link and asked to upload their information (paper title and abstract). the colloquium submission is not complete until ALL information has been submitted.
+This year, the colloquium organizer initiates the submission by uploading the entire submission into X-CD.

 Here is the information that you'll need from each colloquium paper presenter in addition to the colloquium as a whole.